 Neglecting to get help for a dual diagnosis can be detrimental to a person’s quality of life; co-occurring substance abuse and mental health issues have a vicious tendency to worsen each other.
 For example, an individual suffering from severe depression may try to escape from their symptoms through the sedative effects of alcohol, which can lead to addiction and worsen their depression.
 Conversely, a person with a pre-existing alcohol addiction may feel powerless to stop drinking and fall into a deep depression as a result.

 Still, many rehab and mental health facilities try to treat mental health and substance abuse separately, not recognizing that a person cannot fully heal until both conditions are properly resolved.
 Viewpoint Dual Recovery Center understands the connection of these destructive co-occurring issues and the complexities of a dual diagnosis.
-Our world-class staff is on a mission to effectively treat dual diagnosis clients in Arizona and to help people in Prescott, AZ, live fuller, happier lives.
+Our world-class staff is on a mission to effectively treat dual diagnosis and to help them lead happier and fuller lives.

 What is a Dual Diagnosis Recovery Center?

-A dual diagnosis and recovery center in Arizona is a place of healing where those with comorbid disorders can come for treatment of both issues at the same time.
-Viewpoint Dual Recovery Center is an excellent place to turn when an Arizona rehabilitation center isn’t fully addressing the mental health component of your drug or alcohol abuse problem.
+A dual diagnosis and recovery center is a place of healing where those with co-occurring disorders can come for treatment of both issues at the same time.
+Viewpoint Dual Recovery is an excellent place to turn when a rehabilitation center isn’t fully addressing the mental health component of your drug or alcohol abuse problem.
 We offer effective and fully integrated multi-modal therapy for treating anxiety, bipolar disorder, PTSD, and depression in conjunction with alcohol or drug abuse.

 Have you or someone you love experienced the overlap of a mental health problem and substance abuse?
-If you have noticed any of the following symptoms appearing together, there’s a good chance that you could have a dual diagnosis.
+Mental health concerns can be hard to distinguish from substance use disorder.

 Symptoms of Substance Abuse: